Substance Abuse Resources in Prescott Drug Rehab, Alcohol Rehab & Detox

 Prescott Partial Hospitalization Programs

 A partial hospitalization program (PHP) is similar to the residential treatment program in the treatment that the patient receives.
-However, unlike a residential program, PHP patients only spend 6 to 8 hours at the facility each day.
+However, unlike a residential program, PHP patients may only spend six to eight hours at the facility each day.

 Prescott Outpatient Treatment Programs

-An outpatient treatment program is typically for patients who have already completed a PHP or residential program or for patients who have less severe addictions.
+An outpatient treatment program is typically for patients who have already completed a PHP or residential program or for people who do not require intensive care to heal from addiction.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.